DavideNardone/Accelerating-DTW-Subsequence-Search-with-CUDA-GPU/README.md

 **SUBSEQ_SEARCH**

 For this task, MTSS takes in input two files (T_SERIES, Q_SERIES).
 The T_SERIES represents the Time Series on which the Q_SERIES has to be searched.
 Both the files must be formatted as *D*T* data matrix where each column must contain the dimensional values of the T_SERIES at each time instant *t* and viceversa (depending on the read-mode (0|1)).
+(A template file is placed in [data/subseq_search/](data/subseq_search/).

 **NOTE:** The MTSS presented here assume that all the MTS have the same time length.